Grand Rapids Ballet School

 Each year the GRBS awards $68,000 in financial aid to students who demonstrate financial need or artistic excellence.
 The financial aid fund is made possible through contributions by Wege Foundation, Beusse & Porter Family Foundation, James H. Schindler, and Stephen Dunker Memorial Scholarship Fund.

 Families interested in applying for financial aid should submit an application form to Grand Rapids Ballet School.
-Click here to download the 2022-23 Financial Aid Scholarship Application.
+The deadline for the 2023-24 school year has passed, but families can inquire to the School Office if needed.

 © Copyright - Grand Rapids Ballet 2022